-Much has changed in the past 40 years.
+40 years on, and we know far more.
 We now have better AAC systems, more research, and better AAC teaching strategies.
 What we’ve found is that there are no prerequisite skills needed for AAC.
-In fact, the opposite is true.
-Implementing AAC along with good AAC teaching strategies are necessary in order for people with severe speech, physical, sensory, and/or cognitive disabilities to learn these “prerequisite” skills.

 No prerequisite skills - everyone can learn

-We must presume competence.
-We must believe that all individuals with communication difficulties have the ability to learn to communicate, when given the right tools and supports.
-We must give them an AAC system that gives them the chance to develop language for real communication.
-We must give them time to see and learn this AAC system; all the time believing in their ability to learn to use it successfully.
-An AAC user can never truly “prove themselves” until we give them a full AAC system.
-We don’t know what someone who can’t speak wants to say, until they’re given a voice.
-When we presume competence and do not demand prerequisite skills, we are choosing the best path forward for potential AAC users.
-We show them that we believe in their ability to learn and communicate and we give them every opportunity for successful communication.
+We presume competence.
+We believe that all individuals with communication difficulties have the ability to learn to communicate.
+They can do this with the right tools and supports.
+We give them an AAC system that gives them the chance to develop language for real communication.
+We give them time to see and learn this AAC system.
+An AAC learner can never truly “prove themselves” without a full AAC system.
+We don’t know what they want to say, until they’re given a voice.
+We presume competence and do not demand prerequisite skills.
+We show them that we believe in their ability to learn and communicate.
+We give them every opportunity to do it.

 Overcome the Roadblock